adikulkarni0/pxdocs/content/operations/operate-kubernetes/storage-operations/create-pvcs/open-nfs-ports.md

     echo 9028 > /proc/sys/fs/nfs/nlm_tcpport
     ```

-5. Ensure the `lockd` manager ports persist over node reboots by creating a `100-nfs-ports.conf` file under the `/etc/sysctl.d/` folder and adding the ports to it:
+5. Ensure that the `lockd` manager ports persist over node reboots by creating a `100-nfs-ports.conf` file under the `/etc/sysctl.d/` folder and adding the ports to it:

     ```text
     cat /etc/sysctl.d/100-nfs-ports.conf